 Undergraduate training in sex differences research.
 PhD student Rachel Scott designed a two-quarter program that collaboratively trains undergraduates in foundational literature and experimental approaches.
 The course trains and places students in one of FIVE labs at UCLA doing research related to Sex Differences in Metabolism.
 In the first quarter, students read and discuss primary research articles.
 At the end of the first quarter, a subset of students are selected to join individual projects in one of five labs (Arnold, Correa, Hevener, Lusis, Reue, van Veen) and continue in the program.
-In the second quarter, students learn major laboratory techniques that will be relevant to their laboratory research.
+In the second quarter, students learn techniques that will be relevant to their laboratory research.

 - Short statement (<1 page) answering: 1.
 Why are you interested in research sex differences and/or metabolism?
 2. When would you be able to start working in a lab?
 3. How many hours a week are you able to commit a lab?
 4. Do you have any previous lab or research experience?
 If so please list the techniques you have done before.
 Section headings and bullet points can work well, particularly for questions 2-4.